Bayesian feedback in the framework of ecological sciences: Species distribution models

 SDMs are statistical models, in which biological data related to organism populations are linked to some explanatory variables.
 The response variable of the model, biological population data, can be either presence-only, presence/absence, proportional data, discrete abundance or continuous biomass data based on random or stratified field sampling, or observations obtained opportunistically \citep{Habitat_Distribution_Models_Guisan, PredictingSpeciesDistribution_Guisan, SPDs_EcologicalExplanation_Elith}.
 The kind of data related to explanatory variables can be either biotic (i.e. depredatory species distribution, tree cover density, ...) or abiotic (environmental data as soil data, temperature, salinity, ...), and these are chosen to reflect some of the three main types of effects on the species population data: (i) \textit{limiting factors} (or \textit{regulators}), (ii) \textit{disturbances} and (iii) \textit{resources} \citep{PredictingSpeciesDistribution_Guisan}.

-In our case, we will simulate and infer from two simple models (i.e. IM and DM), following the notation proposed in \cite{SPDsSpatioTemporal_MartinezMinaya}.
-The independent model will be a simple geostatistical model, which predictor would have three elements: (i) an intercept, (ii) a linear effect for a covariate constructed through a smooth function in space, and (iii) a structured random spatial effect.
-On the other hand, the dependent model (or preferential model) will include the same three elements but structured in two submodels: a geostatistical submodel, like the one used for the independent one, and a point process submodel for the sample structure.
+In our case, we will { work with two models, geostatistical (GM) and preferential (PM),} following the notation proposed in \cite{SPDsSpatioTemporal_MartinezMinaya}. { The { geostatistical model} comprises a predictor with three elements}: (i) an intercept, (ii) a linear effect for a spatial covariate, and (iii) a structured random spatial effect.
+On the other hand, the preferential model will include the same three elements but structured in two submodels: a geostatistical submodel, like the one used for the independent one, and a point process submodel for the sample structure { with an additional spatial effect that modifies the preferential sampling process}.

-\subsection{Geostatistical model}
+\subsection{{ Geostatistical model}}